 Your personality impacts how you view the world.
 It deals with the environment that you would like to work in and can be invaluable when working with people.

-At the Career Center we can help you explore how your personality impacts your career decisions and working relationships.
+At Career Services, we can help you explore how your personality impacts your career decisions and working relationships.
 To get started take the Personality Assessment and schedule an appointment to meet with us.